-Evaluates an expression in a context that is modified by the specified filters.
+Evaluates an expression in a modified filter context.

 |expression||The expression to be evaluated.|